Elizabeth-M-M/mag_trendwatcher_daily/README.md

 - Github link: https://github.com/Elizabeth-M-M/magazine_ruby_on_rails_backend
 - Deployed link: https://trial1-cksf.onrender.com/articles/1, as an endpoint example

+If you decide to work with this version of the program, the setup is described below.
+If you need one part of the program, you can follow the links above.
+The deployed links are of the seperate repositories, not this repository.

 ### About
 This is a full stack app of a magazine outlet that allows users to view and read articles from a collection and leave reviews.
 An editor for the magazine is able to add, edit and delete an article.
 The app is built using React Router for client-side routing and uses a ruby on rails API.